Skip to Main Content

 What marine filming can you do in Japan?

-Japan has 6,800 islands and a coastline that spans tropical to sub-Arctic conditions.
-Okinawa offers warm, clear water with coral reefs, manta rays, sea turtles and humpback whales (January to March); the Izu Peninsula and Sanriku Coast offer temperate Pacific filming; and the Sea of Japan side provides unique conditions for deep-water species.
-Vessel charters and Japan Coast Guard liaison are coordinated through local film commissions.
+Japan has 6,800 islands and a coastline that runs from tropical to sub-Arctic.
+Okinawa gives warm, clear water with coral reefs, manta rays, sea turtles and humpback whales (January to March).
+The Izu Peninsula and Sanriku Coast offer temperate Pacific filming.
+The Sea of Japan side suits deep-water species.
+We set up vessel charters and Japan Coast Guard liaison through local film commissions.

 What wildlife is available in Japan?

-Japan's most iconic wildlife includes the snow monkey (Japanese macaque) bathing in hot springs at Jigokudani, the Sika deer of Nara that interact with visitors, red-crowned cranes (tancho) on Hokkaido—a national treasure—and Ussuri brown bears in northern Hokkaido.
-The country's forests, alpine zones and coastlines offer remarkable biodiversity for natural history filming.
+Japan's most iconic wildlife starts with the snow monkey (Japanese macaque) bathing in hot springs at Jigokudani.
+Just as famous are the Sika deer of Nara that mingle with visitors.
+The list runs on to the red-crowned cranes (tancho) of Hokkaido, a national treasure, and Ussuri brown bears in the north.
+The country's forests, alpine zones and coastlines give rich biodiversity for natural history filming.

 Do you have specialized wildlife crews?

-Yes, we work with experienced Japanese wildlife cinematographers who know Hokkaido cranes, Jigokudani snow monkeys, the Nara deer parks and Okinawan reefs intimately.
-Many have credits with NHK and international natural history broadcasters working on Japanese ecosystems.
+Yes.
+We work with skilled Japanese wildlife cinematographers who know Hokkaido cranes, Jigokudani snow monkeys, the Nara deer parks and Okinawan reefs by heart.
+Many hold credits with NHK and global natural history TV networks on Japanese ecosystems.

 What about permits for protected species and parks?

-Filming inside national parks requires authorisation from the Agency for Cultural Affairs and park administrators.
-Many shrine and temple grounds prohibit commercial filming entirely.
-Maritime work is coordinated through local Japan Coast Guard stations and Vessel Traffic Service Centers in congested waters.
-We handle all coordination through regional film commissions.
+Filming inside national parks needs sign-off from the Agency for Cultural Affairs and park managers.
+Many shrine and temple grounds ban commercial filming outright.
+In busy waters, maritime work runs through local Japan Coast Guard stations and Vessel Traffic Service Centers.
+We handle all of this planning through regional film commissions.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in Okinawa's tropical reefs, the temperate Pacific around Izu, and the unique cold-water environments of Hokkaido and the Sea of Japan.
+Yes.
+We offer pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers know Okinawa's tropical reefs, the temperate Pacific around Izu, and the cold-water settings of Hokkaido and the Sea of Japan.

 What's the best season for wildlife filming in Japan?

-Snow monkey bathing peaks in winter (December to March); Hokkaido red-crowned cranes are most active in winter on snowy fields; humpback whales arrive in Okinawa January to March; and Sika deer in Nara are filmable year-round.
-Spring and autumn add foliage and migratory bird opportunities.
+Snow monkey bathing peaks in winter (December to March).
+Hokkaido red-crowned cranes are most active on snowy winter fields, and humpback whales reach Okinawa from January to March.
+The Sika deer in Nara film well year-round, while spring and autumn add foliage and migratory bird chances.

 Planning Wildlife Filming?